vinceimbat/vinceimbat/content/thoughts/2023-02 monthly report.md

 # Life Areas

 ## Overseeing
-- I finished processing all the remaining journal entries in [[2018-10 to 2019-10 Diary]].
-I also fixed its index and that of the [[thoughts/2018-07 to 2019 Diary]].
+- I finished processing all the remaining journal entries in [[2018-10 to 2019-10 diary]].
+I also fixed its index and that of the [[2018-07 to 2019 diary]].

 ## Restoring
 - Had my first massage in a long time at Footprints.